-The initial focus of the project has been supporting tamariki and rangatahi with disabilities through the help of the Parafed network.
-Programmes have taken place in Wellington and Manawatu-Wanganui and other organisations have been approached within those areas.
+The initial focus of the project has been supporting tamariki and rangatahi with disabilities through the help of the Parafed network, Halberg Foundation and Special Olympics.
+Programmes have taken place in five regions around the country.
 So far, we’ve had a range of participants, including wheelchair-users, amputees and players with special needs.
 These are the numbers of our project so far:

-The Project by Numbers (as at September 2022)
+The Project by Numbers (as of November 2023)

 We look forward to leading more programmes across the country and making croquet a fully inclusive sport.